chriskyfung/amp-affiliately-jekyll-theme/README.md

 ##### For images that do not have an aspect ratio of 16:9

-If the image is not at 16:9 aspect ratio, you need to define it width and height under the `image` variable, _e.g._:
+If the image is not at 16:9 aspect ratio, you need to define its width and height under the `image` variable, _e.g._:

 ```yaml
 image: